drhsqlite/fossil-mirror/www/whyallinone.md

       independent pieces.
 The pieces won’t look unified, because they weren’t developed that way.

-      The Fossil project, being a unified software development effort, not only offers a unified web UI design, it gives you a common skinning system for all of its elements so that if you want to customize its appearance, your improvements affect all elements of Fossil.
+      The Fossil project’s
+      skinning system lets you affect all of its elements globally from the single skin editor.

       Or not: there’s a feature in Fossil that lets skin customizations apply to only *some* Fossil features.
 The initial impetus behind